 Day 2, Tuesday, October 29: After breakfast and a brief orientation, we’ll embark on a group walking expedition around the city, visit markets selling wild marigold, special breads, candies, and holiday ritual necessities.
 After lunch we will meet for class, then enjoy free time to capture the “magic hour” before dinner.
 Options to explore churches, street parades, public altars.
 Overnight Oaxaca.
 Includes breakfast, lunch.

-Day 3, Wednesday, October 30: After breakfast and class, we will arrange an optional visit to Monte Alban and the Atzompa pottery village.
+Day 3, Wednesday, October 30: After breakfast and class, we will arrange an optional visit to Monte Alban and the Atzompa pottery village for an added cost of $75 per person (2 person minimum).
 Otherwise, you will have the day on your own.
 We’ll meet in late afternoon to review our best of day work.
 Overnight Oaxaca.
 Includes breakfast.

 Day 4, Thursday, October 31: After breakfast and class, you will have the afternoon free.
 At 3:30 p.m. we will go together to the famed Xoxocotlan cemetery for an extraordinary Day of the Dead extravaganza.
 This is a late night, so be prepared!
 We will stay until at least 11 p.m.
 Overnight Oaxaca.
 Includes breakfast.

 Day 5, Friday, November 1: After breakfast and a debriefing session, you will have the afternoon on your own.
-We then leave for the comparsa in San Jose Etla and San Agustin Etla where revelers dressed in bells and mirrors parade the streets.
-Then, later that night we arrive at the Zapotec weaving village of Teotitlan del Valle.
-This is another late night in Oaxaca!
+Then, later that afternoon we arrive at the Zapotec weaving village of Teotitlan del Valle.
 Overnight Teotitlan del Valle.
 Includes breakfast, dinner.

 Day 6, Saturday, November 2: After breakfast and a briefing session, we will pair you with another participant and introduce you to a local host family for a cultural immersion experience.
 This gives you the opportunity to meet people and share in their customs and traditions.
 The families welcome you into their homes where you will share the traditional meal and go with them to the village cemetery.
 We’ll see you back at our B&B after nightfall.
 Overnight Teotitlan del Valle.
 Breakfast, lunch and dinner.